-Paying for COBRA coverage.
+Paying for COBRA Coverage.
 If you, or your dependent(s), elect to continue coverage, you or they must pay the full cost of the coverage elected.
-The Fund is permitted to charge you the full cost of coverage for active employees and families, plus an additional 2% (and up to an additional 50% for the 11-month disability extension).
+The Fund is permitted to charge you the full cost of coverage for active employees and families, plus an additional 2% (or an additional 50% for the 11-month disability extension).
 The first payment is due no later than 45 days after the election to receive coverage (and it will cover the period from the date you would lose coverage until the date of payment).
 Thereafter, payments are due on the first of each month.
 If payment is not received on the first of the month, coverage will be terminated.
 However, if your payment is made within 30 days of the due date, coverage will be reinstated retroactive to the due date.
-Costs may change from year-to-year.
+Costs may change from year to year.
 Contact Member Services for more information about the cost of your COBRA coverage.

-If you fail to notify Member Services of your decision to elect COBRA continuation coverage or if you fail to make the required payment, your Plan coverage will end (and cannot be reinstated).
+If you fail to notify Member Services of your decision to elect COBRA continuation coverage, or if you fail to make the required payment, your Plan coverage will end (and cannot be reinstated).

-What COBRA coverage provides.
-COBRA generally offers the same health coverage that is made available to similarly situated employees or family members; however, Life/AD&D is not available, except as provided under Fund-paid Health Extension for up to six months.
+What COBRA Coverage Provides.
+COBRA generally offers the same health coverage that is made available to similarly situated employees or family members; however, life/AD&D is not available, except as provided under Fund-paid Health Extension for up to 6 months.
 If, during the period of COBRA continuation coverage, the Plan's benefits change for active employees, the same changes will apply to COBRA recipients.

-When COBRA coverage ends.
-COBRA coverage ordinarily ends after the maximum coverage period shown in the chart on page 53.
+When COBRA Coverage Ends.
+COBRA coverage ordinarily ends after the maximum coverage period shown in the table on page 47.
 It will stop before the end of the maximum period under any of the following circumstances:

-- A COBRA recipient fails to make the required COBRA contributions on time. - A COBRA recipient becomes enrolled in Medicare (Part A, Part B or both) after the date of the COBRA election, or becomes covered under another group plan that does not have a pre-existing conditions clause that affects the COBRA recipient's coverage(4). - Coverage has been extended for up to 29 months due to disability and there has been a final determination that the COBRA recipient is no longer disabled.
+A COBRA recipient fails to make the required COBRA contributions on time.

+- A COBRA recipient becomes enrolled in Medicare (Part A, Part B or both) after the date of the COBRA election, or becomes covered under another group plan. - Coverage has been extended for up to 29 months due to disability, and there has been a final determination that the COBRA recipient is no longer disabled.
 The COBRA recipient must notify Member Services within 30 days of any such final determination.